dnltsk/paste-a-timestamp/README.md

 ## Usage

 Writing timestamps is annoying - especially when you often need to type the timestamp of _now_.
-Instead of typing 2.0.1.7.T.0.5...
 After installing the Script and configuring the shortcut you can use `^⌘U` (`Shift`+`Command`+`U`) and the current timestamp gets pasted into the cursors position.